wp-plugins/wp-smushit/readme.txt

 == Changelog ==

+= 2.0.6 =

+* Fixed: Conflict with various themes while editing post and page
+* Fixed: Word Count not working
+* Fixed: Notice and Warnings

 = 2.0.5 =

 * New:   Allow Super-smush for existing smushed images (Pro Only)
 * Fixed: IMPORTANT - broken transient caching for is_pro
 * Fixed: Fixed conflict with wp gallery link plugin in grid view
 * Fixed: Other small fixes

 = 2.0.4 =
 * Fix: Fatal error conflict with some plugins on fronted of site